singhsanket143/Ds-Algo-Notes/SegmentTrees1.md

 In general, when computing Query Type 1 where you need to calculate the answer from index X to Y, we start checking from the root node, and see if the whole range lies inside a particular node or not.
 If it does then the answer lies in some lower segments, otherwise we will extract answer from some left segments and some right segments.

+How do we store this tree?
+We can number the elements in the tree level by level, starting from the root, as we do in a heap.
+If there are N leaves, there are 2N-1 elements in the array, with the leaves in the last N positions.
+Given a position i, we can compute the positions parent(i), leftchild(i) and rightchild(i) as in a heap.
+To set up the array, do something similar to constructing a heap.
+The array elements are stored in the last N elements.
+Working backwards, update A[i] as A[2i]+A[2i+1] (sum of its children).